 - The Parlotones (a South African rock band) portrays this in their music video for Push Me to the Floor, in which the married couple spend the entire video getting back and sabotaging at each other in every possible way...and at the end start getting frisky and about to have sex on a billiards table .

-- In the final song of The Simpsons Sing the Blues, "Sibling Rivalry," after it ends with a quiet a capella refrain about their fractious relationship, you hear softly afterward Bart say "Let go of my hand, Lisa."
+- The final song of The Simpsons Sing the Blues, "Sibling Rivalry," ends with a quiet a capella refrain about Bart and Lisa's fractious relationship, but afterward oh, you can hear Bart mutter "Let go of my hand, Lisa."

 - Depending on your interpretation, either played straight or deconstructed in The Pogues' "Fairytale Of New York".

 - Darkly subverted/deconstructed by the Mountain Goats song "Oceanographer's Choice".
 The bickering couple getting back together in the end is depicted as them being too dangerously codependent and screwed up to get out of their mutually abusive and destructive relationship.